10+ years of B2B productFractional Product Leader

 Common questions

-How is this different from hiring a consultant?
+How is fractional different from hiring a consultant?

-A consultant delivers a document and leaves.
+A consultant often delivers documents and leaves.
 I join your Slack.
 I'm in your meetings.
 I do the work, I don't just advise on it.

 What if I already have someone doing product?